What is bankruptcy?

 Bankruptcy is a last resort when it comes to debt relief, and usually, there are other options available for you.

-Some of the alternatives include a Debt Arrangement Scheme and a Scottish Trust Deed.
+Some of the alternatives include the Debt Arrangement Scheme and a Scottish Trust Deed.